Palak Paneer/ Spinach gravy with Cottage cheese recipe

 • 4-5 green chillies chopped

-• 1 tsp jeera/ caraway seeds whole
+• 1 tsp jeera/ cumin seeds whole

 • a pinch of hing powder/asafoetida powder